- Are miniature dachshunds good pets?

 Related post: Best Pet Insurance For Dachshunds

 So, are miniature dachshunds good pets?
 In short, yes they can be.
 They make great indoor dogs and love spending time with their families.
 However, as with any dog breed, there are some things to consider before bringing a mini dachshund into your home.
-Make sure you have enough space for them to run around and get plenty of exercises, as well as enough patience to train them properly.
+Make sure you have enough space for them to run around and get plenty of exercise, as well as enough patience to train them properly.
 And lastly, remember that these little guys will live long lives – 12-16 years on average – so be prepared for the commitment!

 Related post: Dachshund Adoption: What to expect